 Why Traditional Financing Options Don’t Always Work

-Businesses often turn to traditional lending options when they don’t have enough cash.
+Businesses often turn to traditional lending options when they don’t have enough cash (like a bank loan).
 Unfortunately, things like bank loans and lines of credit are only a viable option for well-qualified and established businesses.
 Overall, just 37 percent of businesses that apply for financing receive the full amount requested, according to the latest Small Business Credit Survey.
 Those who fall into the low-risk category are fully funded 45 percent of the time, while medium-risk applicants receive full funding 22 percent of the time, and high-risk candidates are fully funded seven percent of the time.

 This clearly leaves a considerable funding gap as it is.
 Still, it’s important to note that 30 percent of business owners with unmet financial needs don’t even bother to apply for reasons like debt aversion and being discouraged from applying.